-The Commission collected information during this inquiry that confirmed this direct competition through sales data supplied by importers and retailers.
+The Commission collected information during the inquiries that confirmed this direct competition through sales data supplied by importers and retailers.

 3.4.3 Functional likeness

 Golden Circle stated that its locally produced products are directly substitutable for the imported goods.